junegunn/vim-easy-align/EXAMPLES.md

 vim-easy-align examples
 =======================

+Open this document in your Vim and try it yourself.

-The description in this document assumes that you have defined this mapping.
+This document assumes that you have defined the following mapping.

 ```vim
 vnoremap <silent> <Enter> :EasyAlign<cr>